ari-gaskins/Pretty_Keyboard/README.md

 **Loose Tasks**:
     [x] add font-families
-    [] write script to add interactivity to buttons [x] upload to github
+    [] write script to add interactivity to buttons
+    [] write out features individually then add all to main.js [] figure out to make modules work properly
+    [x] upload to github
     [x] figure out how to setup hrefs with javascript functionality [x] maybe make colors into a navbar setup?